-'''

-get_assoc(+Key, +Assoc, ?Old, ?NewAssoc, ?New)

-NewAssoc is an association list identical to Assoc except that the value associated with Key is

-New instead of Old.

-list_to_assoc(+List, -Assoc)

-Assoc is an association list corresponding to the Key-Value pairs in List.
-List must not contain

-duplicate keys.

-map_assoc(:Goal, +Assoc)

-Goal(V) is true for every value V in Assoc.

-map_assoc(:Goal, +AssocIn, ?AssocOut)

-AssocOut is AssocIn with Goal applied to all corresponding pairs of values.

-max_assoc(+Assoc, ?Key, ?Value)

-Key and Value are key and value of the element with the largest key in Assoc.

-min_assoc(+Assoc, ?Key, ?Value)

-Key and Value are key and value of the element with the smallest key in Assoc.

-ord_list_to_assoc(+List, -Assoc)

-Assoc is an association list correspond to the Key-Value pairs in List, which must occur in

-strictly ascending order of their keys.

-put_assoc(+Key, +Assoc, +Value, ?NewAssoc)

-NewAssoc is an association list identical to Assoc except that Key is associated with Value.
-This

-can be used to insert and change associations.

-is_assoc(+Assoc)

-True if Assoc is a valid associations list.
-This predicate verifies the validity of each node in the

-AVL tree.

-A.4

-library(broadcast): Broadcast and receive event notifications
+gen_assoc (?
+Key , + Assoc , ?
+Value) Enumerate matching elements of Assoc in ascending order of their keys via backtracking. get_assoc(+Key, +Assoc, ?Value) Value is the value associated with Key in the association list Assoc. get_assoc(+Key, +Assoc, ?Old, ?NewAssoc, ?New) NewAssoc is an association list identical to Assoc except that the value associated with Key is New instead of Old. list_to_assoc(+List, -Assoc) Assoc is an association list corresponding to the Key-Value pairs in List.
+List must not contain duplicate keys. $ \begin{array}{l} \textbf{map_assoc}(:Goal, \ +Assoc) \\ Goal(V) \text{ is true for every value V in } Assoc. \end{array} $ map_assoc(:Goal, +AssocIn, ?AssocOut) AssocOut is AssocIn with Goal applied to all corresponding pairs of values. max_assoc(+Assoc, ?Key, ?Value) Key and Value are key and value of the element with the largest key in Assoc. min_assoc (+ Assoc , ?
+Key , ?
+Value) Key and Value are key and value of the element with the smallest key in Assoc . ord_list_to_assoc(+List, -Assoc) Assoc is an association list correspond to the Key-Value pairs in List, which must occur in strictly ascending order of their keys. put_assoc(+Key, +Assoc, +Value, ?NewAssoc) NewAssoc is an association list identical to Assoc except that Key is associated with Value.
+This can be used to insert and change associations. is_assoc(+Assoc) True if Assoc is a valid association list.
+This predicate verifies the validity of each node in the AVL tree.
+A.4 library(broadcast): Broadcast and receive event notifications

 The broadcast library was invented to realise GUI applications consisting of stand-alone components that use the Prolog database for storing the application data.
-Figure A.1 illustrates the flow of

-information using this design
+Figure A.1 illustrates the flow of information using this design

-'''